with-heart/7guis-xstate-stream/README.md

 > implementation.

 The 7 Tasks are a set of GUI-based challenges, with each being increasingly more complex than the last.
-This affords us an opportunity to explore the technologies we're using gradually.
+This affords us an opportunity to gradually explore the technologies we're using.
 Each task has new lessons for us to learn:

 - how to capture feature requirements as tests with `jest` and `testing-library`
 - how to build isolated components with Storybook